Golden Globes 2026: Which films got nominations, and who was snubbed?

 - Good Hang with Amy Poehler

-- Smartless with Jason Bateman, Sean Hayes and Will Arnett
+- SmartLess with Jason Bateman, Sean Hayes and Will Arnett

 - The Mel Robbins Podcast